JakubRumpca/Playwright-Store/TEST_CASES.md

 - The user successfully logs in and is redirected to the homepage.
 - Products are sorted correctly in descending order by name.
 - Products are sorted correctly in ascending order by name.

 ---

+## 7) Test Case: Sort by price

+### Test Case ID:
+- TC-07

+### Test Case Name:
+- Should sort the products by price in descending and ascending order.

+### Test Objective:
+- Verify that a user can sort products by price.

+### Pre-conditions:
+- The user has a valid account on the online store.
+- The user knows their login credentials (username and password).

+### Steps:
+- Open the web browser.
+- Go to the online store's login page URL (https://www.saucedemo.com/).
+- Login to the user (standard_user).
+- sort products by price in descending order.
+- verify that the first product on the list is Sauce Labs Fleece Jacket.
+- sort products by price in ascending order.
+- verify that the first product on the list is Sauce Labs Onesie.

+### Expected Results:
+- The user successfully logs in and is redirected to the homepage.
+- Products are sorted correctly in descending order by price.
+- Products are sorted correctly in ascending order by price.

+---